softindex/datakernel/docs/components/markdown/core/eventloop.md

 Eventloop.delay(3000) is finished, time: 3001
 {% endhighlight %}

-So, the the tasks willl be executed in the following order:
+So, the tasks will be executed in the following order:
 1. `Not in eventloop...`, it will be executed even before the eventloop is started.
 2. `Thread.sleep(2000)...` as we posted it to the beginning of eventloop's *localTasks*.
 3. Immediately after that - `Eventloop.delay(100)...` and `Eventloop.delay(1000)...` as they are already expired.